openalea-incubator/WheatFspm/README.md

 # Installation

-*WheatFspm* has been tested on Windows 10 64 bit and Linux Fedora 24 64 bit.
+*WheatFspm* has been tested on Windows 10 64 bit and Linux Fedora 24 64 bit. *WheatFspm* is now developed in Python 3.

 ## Prerequisites
 *WheatFspm* has the following dependencies (see documentation in the links provided, instructions for their installation are given in [Installing](#installing)):